GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 - Removing dead links on the site.
 And pages that have no information.
 - Having an easier to understand calendar about upcoming events and services.
 - A blog where pastors can upload their content themselves.
-- Adding google analytics to see which pages are used.
+- Adding Google analytics to see which pages are used.

 ---